chikakoto/facial-expression-recognition/reports/final_report.md

 #### 5.3.1 Support Vector Machine (SVM)

 We chose to use an SVM because it has the ability to capture complex relationships in both regression and classification problems.
 The SVM accounts for nonlinearity in features and can be tuned to balance bias and variance effectively.
 In previous research conducted on this topic, SVMs were also shown to provide a baseline for understanding what kinds of features are relevant to this problem.
 Given the wide number of feature possibilities on a given face, the SVM was best suited to our task.
-For our analysis, we use the parameter of &quot;one-vs-one&quot; strategy, radial basis function kernel and 1/number of features (auto) as gamma.
+For our analysis, we use the parameter of “one-vs-one” strategy, radial basis function kernel and 1/number of features (auto) as gamma.

 #### 5.3.2 K-Nearest Neighbor Classifier (KNN)

 K-nearest neighbor classifier was selected because of its ability to produce complex nonlinear decision boundaries and the ease of implementation.
 KNN is another classification method based on the closest training example in the feature space and is often used in pattern recognition.
 It is intuitive and easy to use but also easily overfits.
 We used 2 numbers of neighbor, distance weight, and Minkowski metric for the evaluation.

 #### 5.3.3 Stochastic Gradient Descent Classifier (SGD)

 Stochastic Gradient Descent Classifier (SDG) is a great option to start exploring image datasets since it handles large datasets efficiently and independently.
 It has been widely used in both text and image classification.
 It is an iterative model for large datasets.
 The model is trained based on the SGD optimizer iteratively.
 It is also a great option when computation resources are limited since it is to fit in the memory due to a single training example being processed by the network.
 To find the best param for the model we performed a grid search of 1200 fits and increased our accuracy rate by 33%.
 However, due to frequent updates, the steps taken towards the minima are very noisy.
 This can often lean the gradient descent into other directions.

 #### 5.3.4 Random Forest

 The random forests algorithm is a machine learning technique that is increasingly being used for image classification.
 Random forests is an ensemble model which means that it uses the results from many different models to calculate a response.
 In most cases the result from an ensemble model will be better than the result from any one of the individual models [12].
 It seeks to minimize the heterogeneity of the two resulting subsets of the data created by the respective rule.
 One of the key advantages of random forests is that, is not very sensitive to the parameters used to run it and it is easy to determine which parameters to use [13].
 To find the best param for the model we performed a grid search of 1200 fits and increased our accuracy rate to 55.1%, which is the highest accuracy rate of our Machine Learning algorithm.

 ### 5.4 Convolutional Neural Network with TensorFlow and Keras

 #### Model Design

 We evaluated a variety of model architectures, experimented with optimizers, loss functions,  regularization parameters and 4 data preprocessing steps.
 Our final model was capable of achieving 68.57% validation accuracy, which significantly outperformed conventional machine learning algorithms.
-Through experimentation and testing we settled on the optimal design of the neural network (see Figure XXX), which included a total of 15 layers:
+Through experimentation and testing we settled on the optimal design of the neural network (see Figure 7), which included a total of 15 layers:

 - 4 sets of convolutional and pooling layers followed by 50% dropout layer.
 Each convolutional layer had a 3x3  kernel size, RELU activation function, and a number of filters doubling in each consecutive layer, starting at 32 in the input layer and going up to 256 in the fourth convolutional layer.
 - Flatten layer followed by two sets of fully connected layers, each with its own dropout layer (30% and 25%).
 - Lastly, a fully connected layer with 7 units and a softmax activation function for the final prediction of the image class.
+-
 ![Figure 7](figures/figure7.png)

-**Figure 8**: Convolutional Neural Network with 15 layers:  4 sets of convolutional and pooling layers; flatten layer followed by two sets of fully connected layers, each with its own dropout layer, and a fully connected layer for the final prediction of the image class.
+**Figure 7**: Convolutional Neural Network with 15 layers:  4 sets of convolutional and pooling layers; flatten layer followed by two sets of fully connected layers, each with its own dropout layer, and a fully connected layer for the final prediction of the image class.

 #### Model Parameters and Data Preprocessing

 We tested CNNs with Adam and Stochastic Gradient Descent as optimizers, but achieved better performance with Root Mean Squared Propagation, which is known for its ability to solve a common problem of neural networks with many layers that tend to either explode or vanish.

 RMSProp uses a moving average of squared gradients to normalize them and then divides the gradient by the root of that average, which effectively makes the learning rate adaptive.
 We also included three dropout layers in the design of the network, as one of the regularization techniques, dropping up to half of the neurons to prevent overfitting due to proximity bias (training of neurons located close to each other with very similar values).

-We also tested kernel and bias regularizers with different combinations of L1, L2, L1L2 regularizations but achieved better results with the activity regularizer that applies a penalty on the layer&#39;s output (as opposed to layer&#39;s kernel or bias) and L2 regularization set to 0.001.(see appendix)
+We also tested kernel and bias regularizers with different combinations of L1, L2, L1L2 regularizations but achieved better results with the activity regularizer that applies a penalty on the layer's output (as opposed to layer’s kernel or bias) and L2 regularization set to 0.001.
 One of the steps that helped us reduce overfitting and significantly increase training speed was augmentation of existing images.
 In addition to scaling the pixel values for all images between 0 and 1 we used a random combination of 40 degree rotation, horizontal flip, 20% width/height shift, zoom, and shear on each training example and fed the modified images to the model in batches of 1,024 images which allowed us to increase training speed by over 6.5x.

 #### Activation Maps

 To look at what happens under the hood of the neural network we looked at activation of the network during the forward pass.
 Simply put activation functions help determine whether a given neuron within a layer gets activated or not based on the input data it receives.
 To visualize the transformations of an image as it goes through filters of each layer we dissected the model by layers to see how the image is changing as it goes through filters of each layer making the output of one layer an input for the next.
-Figures xx through xx illustrate how the image is being transformed by the first four layers of the neural network.
+Figures 8 through xx illustrate how the image is being transformed by the first four layers of the neural network.

 ![Figure 8](figures/figure8.png)